Home Depot sales cool along with real estate market

+ATLANTA — Strains in the nation’s housing sector emerged in the aisles of Home Depot, a store with a reputation for consistently delivering surprises to the upside for its investors.

-ATLANTA — Home Depot fell short on profit, revenue and same-stores sales expectations in the fourth quarter with rising real estate prices casting a chill over U.S. home sales.
+In the final quarter of the year, Home Depot fell short on profit, revenue and same-stores sales as rising real estate prices cast a chill over U.S. home sales.

 Shares fell 3.3 percent Tuesday before the opening bell.